nenadg/traquer/README.md

 # traquer
+Records and reproduces user's in-page behavior

+Traquer is a tool that enables you to record a testing session on you web/page/app, than reproduce it, monitor how it performed, create a naïve heatmap, and even automate your testing sessions using Selenium Webdriver and Jasmine...

-Records and reproduces user's in-page behavior Original blog post about this is already here - http://lessgeneric.com/testing/traquer-testing-made-easy/ so go check it out.
+Original blog post about this is already here - http://lessgeneric.com/testing/traquer-testing-made-easy/ so go check it out.

 # Record and playback
 In following example, you'll see a record and playback on Ext JS example called 'Admin Dashboard'.